Editorial Board

 - Promote high quality in journal outputs

-- Promote the journal to their own institutions and contacts
+- Regularly promote the journal to their own institutions and contacts

-- Some members of the Board take on the role of manuscript editor on a regular or occasional basis
+- IPDLN Section Editors may take on the role of manuscript editor on a regular or occasional basis

 Membership

-The Board consists of at least 10 members including the Editor-in-Chief and Deputy Editor.
-Membership is designed to be indicative of the breadth of disciplines in scope for contributions to the IJPDS.
-At least one member will be drawn from the leadership of the International Population Data Linkage Network (IPDLN), which inspired the creation of this journal.
-This will include the Director(s) who will also sub-edit a regular section for topics of particular interest to the network.
+The Board consists of at 29 members including the Founding Editor-in-Chief, two Editor’s-in-Chief, and Deputy Editor-in-Chief.
+Membership is designed to be indicative of the breadth of disciplines in scope for contributions to the IJPDS and provide appropriate international representation.
+At least one member will be drawn from the leadership of the International Population Data Linkage Network (IPDLN), from where the inspiration for the creation of this journal came.
+This will include the Director(s) who may also sub-edit a regular section for topics of particular interest to the network.

 Members will serve for an initial term of three years, which can thereafter be renewed.
 Membership is on a voluntary basis.
 Nominations for membership can be made by the existing Board, by members of the IPDLN, and by contributors to the IJPDS.
 Nominations will be received and considered by the Editorial Board and will be confirmed by consensus.